Riey/kime/README.md

 ### Start additional servers

-kime install several .desktop file that you can run
+kime install several .desktop file into /etc/xdg/autostart

 | `kime-xim` | `kime-wayland` | `kime-indicator` |
 |------------|----------------|---------------|
 | for xim    | for wayland    | for tray icon |

-if you use DE consider add these servers as your start application

 if you doesn't have `start application` such as `i3` or `sway` that just run this commands in your config file